pseudospectators/WaveRange/README.md

 # WaveRange

 I. GENERAL INFORMATION

+WaveRange is a utility for compression of three-dimensional data output from computational physics solvers.
+It uses wavelet decomposition and subsequent range coding with quantization suitable for floating-point data.

 Reference:
 doc/cfdproc2017.pdf
 Dmitry Kolomenskiy, Ryo Onishi and Hitoshi Uehara "Wavelet-Based Compression of CFD Big Data"